Haemorrhoids Are More Common Than You Think!

 Haemorrhoids are not really glamorous or something anyone wants to really discuss, but they are quite common.

 Haemorrhoids appear as swollen and inflamed blood vessels around the colon that can become quite uncomfortable and itchy when sitting, standing, or using the bathroom.
-Although for most they are just an inconvenience, if they get infected surgery may be required.
+Although haemorrhoids are just an inconvenience for most, surgery may be required if they get infected.

 Haemorrhoids are more likely to happen in people who have infrequent bowel movements or struggle with constipation.
 Straining can cause haemorrhoids, as can delaying using the bathroom if necessary.
 They are also common during pregnancy due to hormonal changes.
 There is an increased risk of haemorrhoids in people who are overweight, have sedentary jobs, or who lift heavy loads.